 - Depending on your When done settings in preferences, Handbrake can notify or alert you when it’s done.

 - Open your video file in VLC or another video player and check whether it looks good.
 Check periods of intense motion more carefully to make sure you don’t have too many compression artefacts.
 If the file doesn’t look good enough, try doing it again with a higher bitrate.
 If it looks good, then you are ready to upload the video file!

 - If you like the settings you are using, you can save them as a preset by clicking the + sign in the bottom right of the Presets Drawer.

 - Give it a Preset Name and Description.

 We have created a preset that uses the exact settings above, which makes it incredibly easy to apply these settings.
 To use this, first, you need to download the preset file.

 For an original video file that is 25 frames per second, choose this preset file.

 For an original video file that is 29.97 or 30 frames per second, choose this preset file.

-- Make sure you have loaded your original video file by clicking Source, and given it a Destination and new filename by clicking Browse… Now just click on the appropriate preset called “(import) v4c.org H264 720p 25fps”, or “(import) v4c.org H264 720p 30fps”, then click Start.
+- Make sure you have loaded your original video file by clicking Open Source, and give it a Destination and new filename by clicking Browse… Next, click on the appropriate preset called “(import) v4c.org H264 720p 25fps”, or “(import) v4c.org H264 720p 30fps”, then click Start.